datcit/guides/ZFS Native Encryption & TPM2.md

 KEY_VALUE=$(cat /ramdisk/root.key)
 [[ $TPM_VALUE  ==  $KEY_VALUE ]] && echo -e "\n${GREEN}Safe to continue${NOCOLOR}\n"  ||  echo -e "\n${RED}DO NOT PROCEED!${NOCOLOR}\n"
 ```
-If you receive a "Safe to continue" message you may proceed to the next step, else
-troubleshoot the issue until you have resolved it.
+If you receive a "Safe to continue" message in green, you may proceed to the next step.
+If you receive a message in red stating "DO NOT PROCEED!", troubleshoot the issue until you have resolved it.

 ## Step 8
 Store the root.key value in a trusted location like your Bitwarden Vault.